iterative/dvc.org/content/docs/command-reference/plots/show.md

   auto-generated `index` field is used by default.
 See [Custom templates](/doc/command-reference/plots#custom-templates) for more information on this `index` field.
-Column names or numbers are expected for tabular metrics files.
+Column names or numbers are expected for tabular plots files.

 - `-y <field>` - field name from which the Y axis data comes from.
 The last field found in the `targets` is used by default.
-Column names or numbers are expected for tabular metrics files.
+Column names or numbers are expected for tabular plots files.

 - `--x-label <text>` - X axis label.
 The X field name is the default.